Have you ever been in pain? None of you, I’m sure, would say a no.

 Physical pain and suffering is one of the claimable damages in a personal injury lawsuit.
 The most common method to prove physical pain and suffering is through medical records and photographs of injury.

 There is no fixed guideline or payout for the pain, an injury survivor has endured.
-However, settlement may vary depending upon the type of personal injury, medical costs, impact of the injury etc. In this context, the severity and the impact of the injury could be directly assessed by the pain scale assessment of the plaintiff.
+However, settlement may vary depending upon the type of personal injury, medical costs, impact of the injury etc. In this context, the severity and the impact of the injury could be directly assessed by the medical pain scale chart of the plaintiff.

 Pain Assessment in Personal Injury Using a Pain Scale